anphonic/ej2-aspnetmvc-docs/src/maps/maps/legend.md

 <b>Absolute position</b>

-The legend of the Maps can be positioned using the `Location` property in the `MapsLegendSettings` class.
-For positioning the legend based on co-ordinates corresponding to a Maps, the `Position` property is set as "**Float**".
+The legend of the Maps can be positioned using the `Location` property in the `MapsLegendSettings`.
+For positioning the legend based on co-ordinates corresponding to a Maps, the `Position` property is set as **Float**.

 <b>Dock position</b>

 Legends are positioned in the following locations within the container.
-The `Position` property in `MapsLegendSettings` class is used to set these options in Maps.
+The `Position` property in `MapsLegendSettings` is used to set these options in Maps.

 * Top
 * Left
 * Bottom
 * Right

-The above four positions can be aligned with combination of "**Near**", "**Center**" and "**Far**" using `Alignment` property in `MapsLegendSettings` class.
+The above four positions can be aligned with combination of **Near**, **Center** and **Far** using `Alignment` property in `MapsLegendSettings`.
 So, the legend can be aligned to 12 positions.

 {% aspTab template="maps/legendproperties/legend-position", sourceFiles="legend-position.cs" %}